You have created

 What you should notice

-first of all is that html opening and closing tags are used in pairs.
+first of all is that html opening and closing tags are generally used in pairs.
 The

-first tag in your file, to start the page of text and codes, should be <html>; the last tag
+first tag in your file, after the document declaration tag <!DOCTYPE html>, should be <html>; the last tag

 should be </html>.